fishawack/core/README.md

 The `Auto-Content` folder contains folders with the same names as the repo names in bitbucket.
 Some products have a parent folder e.g. `Wave` that contains all waves as not to clutter up the `Auto-Content` folder with instances.

-The json that dictates which asset folders are pulled can be found in the `_Build/content.json`.
+The json that dictates which asset folders are pulled can be found in the [config files](#config-grunt-config).

 ```json
 {